ale93111/geospatial-projects/README.md

 This project includes four main Python notebooks:

-1. **sentinel2_download.ipynb**: Downloads Sentinel-2 satellite images of a specified region within the Amazon rainforest and saves them to a tif file using the STACK API.
+1. **sentinel2_download.ipynb**: Downloads Sentinel-2 satellite images of a specified region within the Amazon rainforest and saves them to a tif file using the STAC API.

 2. **sentinel2_change_detection.ipynb**: Analyzes the changes in NDVI over time to detect areas where deforestation might have occurred.
 It outputs visualizations of these changes.